emanuel-braz/my_dev_tools/README.md

   - Click on the timer to stop it
   - Show the timer on the status bar

+- Menu to exports all files from folder (Right click on the folder)
+    - dart
+    - typescript

 - Games 👾
     - Play Tic Tac Toe 🀄️